A protected focus hour reduces mental clutter and gives your brain breathing room to do its best work.

 Benefit: A scheduled slot protects your focus from meetings and interruptions.

-Tip: Most people find it easier to focus in the morning but choose the timeslot that works best for you.
+How to: Book a slot for today, tomorrow or a time this week.
+Most people find it easier to focus in the morning but choose the time that works best for you.

-Benefit: Your brain knows exactly where to start — instant momentum.
+Benefit: Your brain knows exactly where to start which helps with momentum.

 Benefit: Reduced cognitive load → deeper, smoother concentration.